Jessica Lindstrom

-Jessica Lindstrom (born February 28, 1996) is an American professional basketball player for BC Castors Braine of the Belgian Women's Basketball League, having previously played for the Wisconsin GLO of the Global Women's Basketball Association and T71 Dudelange, and Kangoeroes Basket Mechelen.
+Jessica Lindstrom (born February 28, 1996) is an American professional basketball player for Luleå Basket of the Basketligan dam, having previously played for the Wisconsin GLO of the Global Women's Basketball Association and T71 Dudelange, and Kangoeroes Basket Mechelen.
 A standout at Superior High School that led the school to a state finals berth in 2014, Lindstrom played college basketball for the University of Wisconsin–Green Bay.

-Early life and high school career
+Early life

 Lindstrom was born in Superior, Wisconsin and attended Superior High School.
 At Superior, Lindstrom was a successful and heavily lauded player.
 She graduated as the all-time scoring and rebounding leader for either basketball program at the school, and was one of three players at the school to score 1,000 career points.
 Her senior year, Lindstrom led the Spartans to the Division 1 state championship game, which they lost to Mukwonago High School.
 For her performance in the postseason, Lindstrom was named to the State All-Tournament Team.
 She also received Associated Press All-State First Team honors in 2013 and 2014, and also received Wisconsin Basketball Coaches Association All-State honors all four years of high school, twice as an honorable mention and twice as First Team All-State.
 Local newspapers the Duluth News Tribune and Superior Telegram each named Lindstrom as their player of the year multiple times, thrice for the News-Tribune and four times for the Telegram.
 Entering her freshman year of college, Lindstrom ranked at #223 on Blue Star Basketball's top recruits for the 2014 season.

 College career

 Lindstrom received offers from the University of Wisconsin–Madison, Marquette University, University of Wisconsin–Milwaukee, Drake University, Northern Illinois University, and North Dakota State University, but opted to play for the University of Wisconsin–Green Bay.
 In her freshman season, Lindstrom appeared in 25 games, averaging 10.3 minutes per game.
 The following season, Lindstrom led the team in rebounds, field goal percentage, and double-doubles, leading to a selection for the Horizon League's All-Defensive Team.
-Her junior season, Lindstrom started all but one game for Green Bay, and scored a career-high 24 points against Marquette.
+Her junior season, Lindstrom started all but one game for Green Bay, and twice scored a career-high 24 points against Marquette and Cleveland State.
 She also led the team in rebounds and received Horizon League Player of the Week honors three times.
-In her final year, Lindstrom averaged a double-double, winning multiple awards and setting multiple school records.
+In her final year, Lindstrom averaged a double-double per game with 15 points and 10.5 rebounds per game, winning multiple awards and setting multiple school records.